KrispyTech/airneis/docs/dive-in/2024/01/2024-01-08-model-database.md

 Can be both shipping or billing address.
 The comment is optional and can be used to give more information about the address for the delivery person.
 The zipCode is a string because some countries have letters in their zipCode.

+# Contact

+This table represents the contact form.
+The content of this table will be displayed in backoffice.